Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/ServMon/README.md

 # Initial Access

 Using Burp Suite, the HTTP request was intercepted and modified to test for arbitrary file inclusion.
-By manipulating the GET request, the `Passwords.txt` file located on `Nathan`'s desktop was successfully retrieved.
+Since FTP enumeration previously revealed the existence of Passwords.txt, the LFI vulnerability was used to retrieve this file from Nathan's desktop.
 ```
 GET ../../../../../Users/Nathan/Desktop/Passwords.txt HTTP/1.1
 ```